Dark Sectors with Mass Thresholds Face Cosmological Datasets: Dark Sector Model

 Taking the dark radiation fluid to be shearless, we can see that in addition to the changing values of $w$ and $\cs$, there are ``new" terms in the perturbation equations for $\deltaSDR$ and $\thetaSDR$ which vanish for pure radiation.
 First, the term proportional to $(\cs-w)$ does not vanish near the step since the shifts of $w$ and $\cs$ are not lockstep, see Fig.~\ref{fig:Nofz}.
 Second, the term proportional to $(1-3w)$ does not vanish for all times.
-Finally, the term proportional to $\dot{w}$ is non-trivial during the step when $w$ evolves.
-We notice that this term has not been included in previous works~\cite{Aloni:2021eaq, Joseph:2022jsf,Schoneberg:2022grr}.
+Finally, the term proportional to $\dot{w}$ is nontrivial during the step when $w$ evolves.

 The impact of the dark sector model considered so far on CMB anisotropies is shown on the right side of Fig.~\ref{fig:Nofz} (solid blue curve).
-We plot the fractional change in the $C_l$'s for bestfit values of dark sector parameters (reported in Tab.~\ref{tab:WZdata}, for the baseline dataset, see also Table~\ref{tab:appdata1}), with respect to the $\Lambda$CDM model (with its own bestfit values of cosmological parameters).
+We plot the fractional change in the $C_l$'s for best-fit values of dark sector parameters (reported in Tab.~\ref{tab:WZdata}, for the baseline dataset, see also Table~\ref{tab:appdata1}), with respect to the $\Lambda$CDM model (with its own best-fit values of cosmological parameters).
 For comparison, we show also the simple (without mass threshold) free-streaming and self-interacting dark radiation models, both with $\Delta N_{\text{eff}}=\Delta N_{\text{eff}}^{\text{IR}}$ and with the same values of cosmological parameters as for the dark sector model.
 One can appreciate that the change with respect to $\Lambda$CDM is significantly smaller for the dark sector model than for free-streaming radiation at high-$\ell$.
 With respect to the simple self-interacting dark radiation model, the difference is $O(2-3\%)$ for $\ell\gtrsim 500$.

-\subsection{Interactions with Dark Matter}
+\subsection{Interactions with dark matter}